About the Domestic Renewable Heat Incentive (Domestic RHI) payment calculator

 This means that if the heat pump has an SPF of 3.00, two-thirds of the heat output will be renewable and therefore eligible for RHI payments.

 The SPF required for the RHI will be calculated by your installer as part of the installation.
-The Microgeneration Certification Scheme (MCS) - opens in new window allows installers to use two methods to establish SPFs, either using a Seasonal Co-efficient of Performance - opens in new window (SCOP) calculator or a Temperature Star Rating (PDF) - opens in new window.
+The Microgeneration Certification Scheme (MCS) - opens in new window allows installers to use two methods to establish SPFs, either using a Seasonal Co-efficient of Performance (SCOP) calculator or a Temperature Star Rating both of which can be found in the MCS Standards and Tools library - opens in new window under heat pumps.
 Your installer will advise you on the appropriate method to use.

 It is unlikely that you will know the SPF at this stage so we will assume a default SPF in order to estimate your potential RHI payments.
 You can also change the SPF should you have some information from your installer about your heat pump’s efficiency.Go to top of page